There’s more than meets the eye to home renovations that lead to unintentional asbestos exposure.

 Have You Been Diagnosed with Mesothelioma?

-The lawyers at Waters Kraus & Paul are experienced asbestos attorneys who represent victims of asbestos exposure who have contracted mesothelioma.
+The lawyers at Waters Kraus Paul & Siegel are experienced asbestos attorneys who represent victims of asbestos exposure who have contracted mesothelioma.
 If you (or a loved one) have been diagnosed with mesothelioma, contact us by email or call us at 800.226.9880 to speak with our mesothelioma lawyers.